mojaloop/contrib-rancher-scaler-tool/readme.md

 ## TODO

-1. We are only downloading keys for one node?
-    - for some reason the bootstrapper isn't waiting properly...
-      - I think transitioning is no for a very brief time... maybe we can add a short sleep to this?
 1. How can we make sure that the job will run only on the master node?
     - toleration/affinity/nodeSelector?
     - otherwise we can _never_ scale down to 0 in each node pool